-Want to know the best Katharine Hepburn (1907-2003) movies?
+Want to know the best Katharine Hepburn movies?
 How about the worst Katharine Hepburn movies?
-Curious about Ingrid Bergman’s box office grosses or which Katharine Hepburn movie picked up the most Oscar® nominations?
+Curious about Katharine Hepburn box office grosses or which Katharine Hepburn movie picked up the most Oscar® nominations?
 Need to know which Katharine Hepburn movie got the best reviews from critics and audiences and which got the worst reviews?
-Well you have come to the right place….because we have all of that information.
+Well you have come to the right place, because we have all of that information and a lot more!

 For the next twenty-five years, she would appear in only eight more movies.
 Most of those movies died at the box office, but she had one more major role left in her.
 In 1981 she appeared in On Golden Pond opposite Henry Fonda.
 On Golden Pond was her second biggest box office hit and earned her a record fourth Academy Award® for Best Actress.
 Her last role was in 1994’s Love Affair.
 Katharine Hepburn passed away June 29th 2003 at the age of 96.